avaf96/Parsing-XML-SAX-DOM/README.md

 - It only includes `FacilitySite` elements where the `LocationAddressStateCode` is WY.
 - The `GeneralProfileElectronicAddress` tag and its children are removed.
 - Since we are now only keeping centers related to WY, the `LocationAddressStateCode` tag is also removed.
 - The `Program` tag and all its children, except `ElectronicAddressText`, are removed.
 Move the `ElectronicAddressText` tag outside of `Program` as a direct child of `FacilitySite` and wrap its content inside a new tag named `URL`.
-For example, the following XML code: <br>
+For example, the following XML code: <br><br>
         ```
         <FacilitySite>
           ...